kibongos40/Contracts/Contact.md

 All invoices are due when you get them.
 As a courtesy they say 10 days, which should let you get a cheque in the mail to us in time if you choose to send mail.
 After those 10 days late fees are charged, which is kind of like getting marks off for late homework but with money which sucks more.
 Any late fees will be paid in full before the account is settled and code is released.

-Payments are only considered made when any money has cleared in to our accounts (15 days for international cheques) which means online payment is the fastest and preferred method (though a carrier pigeon would be a cool delivery method).
-Our automated gold plated robot billing system (they are shiny trust me) makes it easy for you to pay online by just clicking a link.
+Payments are only considered made when any money has cleared in to our accounts.

 ### But where’s all the horrible small print?